WhiteflagProtocol/whiteflag-api/README.md

 For interaction with an end-user application, two methods are used.
 A [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer)
-is available for originators to provide Whiteflag message to be sent on the blockchain, and a [web socket](https://en.wikipedia.org/wiki/WebSocket) is available for clients to listen for incoming Whiteflag messages from a blockchain.
+is available for originators to provide Whiteflag messages to be sent on the blockchain, and a [web socket](https://en.wikipedia.org/wiki/WebSocket) is available for clients to listen for incoming Whiteflag messages from a blockchain.